 - if your child has special needs, you will need to bring any mobility aids and any other resources that they normally need or use

-- car seat, if applicable, for when your child leaves hospital (see car seats)
+- car seat, if applicable, for when your child leaves hospital (see the KidsHealth page on car seats)

 How can play help my child in hospital?

 Play is familiar and reassuring.
 It's how children make sense of the world around them.
 In hospital, it helps children to learn and develop, and to feel less anxious.
 It also helps them to express their feelings, understand what is happening and cope with treatment.